-The underrepresentation of Latino and Latina characters in the American entertainment media has been widely confirmed through a number of content analytical studies.
-While the different methodologies used tend to complicate the estimation of a longitudinal trend, the marked mismatch between the proportion of Latinos in the U.S. and the number of recognizably Hispanic characters in mainstream media has been recurrent since the earliest comprehensive studies of television fiction.
+The underrepresentation of Latino and Latina characters in American entertainment media has been widely confirmed through a number of content analytical studies.
+While the different methodologies used complicate the estimation of a longitudinal trend, the marked mismatch between the proportion of Latinos in the U.S. and the number of recognizably Hispanic characters in mainstream media has been recurrent since the earliest comprehensive studies of television fiction.7

-Over time, this gap has become more dramatic as Latinos have undergone sustained demographic growth while their representation in TV remains stagnant at under 5 percent of the main characters or even the secondary characters.
-Another troubling issue is that a considerable proportion of those few Latino characters are often written and portrayed through a small slate of demeaning stereotypes that have changed little since the early 20th century, when Hollywood depicted Latin Americans as either criminals, unfaithful "Latin lovers," or as comic relief.
-In addition to these stereotypes, some studies have found that Latinos are often portrayed in a very limited set of occupations, usually as law enforcement, and increasingly as low-skilled domestic and service workers.
+Over time, this gap has become more dramatic as Latinos have undergone sustained demographic growth while their representation in TV remains stagnant at under 5 percent of the main characters or even the secondary characters.8 Another troubling issue is that a considerable proportion of those few Latino characters are often written and portrayed through a small slate of demeaning stereotypes that have changed little from the early 20th century,9 when Hollywood depicted Latin Americans as either criminals, unfaithful "Latin lovers" or as comic relief.10 In addition to these stereotypes, some studies have found that Latinos are often portrayed in a very limited set of occupations, usually as law enforcement, and increasingly as low-skilled domestic and service workers.11 use of pejorative labels such as "Zoot suiter," "Wetback" and "Pachuco," among others.
+13 A study of the coverage of Puerto Rico right after the Spanish-American War identified the use of a colonialist discourse in the description of the island nation and its inhabitants.
+14